Metnew/tiny-universal-skeleton/README.md

 # Tiny-universal-skeleton

-> If you want full-featured advanced starter with this feature -> visit [Noir's dev branch](https://github.com/Metnew/react-semantic.ui-starter/tree/dev).
+> If you want full-featured advanced starter with this feature -> visit [this repo](https://github.com/Metnew/react-semantic.ui-starter/tree/dev).
 It's currently **in progress**, give me some time to finish it and "Watch" the repo.

 ![](./example.gif)